"낚시하는 남자가 누구인지 압니까?"

 (2) Subordinate clause: 낚시하는 남자가 누구 인(다) = who the fishing man is

 (3) On putting the 2 clauses together to form a sentence, the 다 in the subordinate clause drops off,

 [낚시하는 남자가 누구 인]-지 압니까? = Do you know who the fishing man is?

-In short, 인지 --> 인 = is (which belongs to the Subordinate clause; while 지 is the link particle joining the 2 clauses.
+In short, 인지 --> 인 = is (which belongs to the Subordinate clause; while 지 is the connector (link particle) joining the 2 clauses.

 Fishing before man qualifies it.
 He's the sort of man who goes fishing, probably what we'd loosely call a fisherman.
 Fishing after man modifies it.
 He's a man who's doing something to do with fishing.
 Surely this should be, "Do you know who the man fishing is?"
 Fisherman seems to be 어부, fishing man 낚시꾼 at least in the dictionaries.